Team-BHP > Team-BHP Reviews > Official New Car Reviews

 An encounter I had with the Thar, year 2012 my daughter's wedding and one of my Fauji friend had lent me his Thar for a week, I in my prime of early 50's grabbed the keys to ferry people/relatives around, you should have heard the abuses I got from my cousin especially sisters, when they had to literally do gymnastics to climb in and out, and crush their well ironed sarees.

-Vinod_nair is offline (7) Thanks
+Vinod_nair is online now (7) Thanks

 Old 15th October 2020, 16:10 #13